JAORMX/deet.blog/content/posts/day-7-deet-s-1st-day-out.md

 ### Food & Sleep

 Nice surprise was that when we arrived home, Deet didn't run to her crate, she went to the living room to rest (which she has never done before).
 There will be still long way with potty training because the first thing she did after the dinner was her business inside :D So we still have some work to do with that..

+To sum it up: This was a damn awesome day!! :)